voucherly/voucherly-docs/docs/guides/resources/understanding-payments.md

 :::tip
 You can define the default behaviour in **Configurazione merchant > Checkout > Contabilizzazione automatica**.
 When enabled, all transactions are automatically captured at the end of a payment.
 :::

+### Payment statuses

+Payments have a `status` field that reflects the statuses of their transactions.

+- **Requested**.
+A payment has been created but no transactions exist yet.
+- **Paid**.
+The customer has successfully completed the checkout.
+At least one transaction is in the `PAID` status and awaits completion.
+- **Confirmed**.
+The payment was successful, and all transactions have been confirmed.
+- **Refunded**.
+All transactions have been refunded or cancelled.
+- **Cancelled**.
+All transactions have been cancelled.
+- **Voided**.
+The user cancelled the Payment during checkout.
+All transactions have been voided.
+- **Expired**.
+The payment has expired.

 ### Transaction statuses